PetWorks Care Clinic

 Low Income Cat Clinics

 We offer frequent clinics for cats and kittens in our surgery suite at the Humane Society.
 These clinics are for families qualifying for low-income status and those who cannot afford to go to their regular veterinarian.
 We schedule appointments for upcoming clinics as the dates are posted below.
 To secure a spot in an upcoming clinic, please stop by the shelter to submit your application and leave the $25 co-pay, or mail the application with your payment to 5930 Highway 93 South, Missoula MT 59804.
 Female spots are very limited and we recommend signing up in person as spots cannot be held without payment.
-See upcoming clinic dates here or in the list below.
+See upcoming clinic dates for 2018 in the list below: